 On June 15, 2015, the Company entered into a lease agreement for the IMES facility with LDL, LLC.
 That lease agreement was extended for five years in fiscal 2021.
 The Company shall be entitled to extend the term of the lease for a period of an additional five years by notifying the landlord in writing of its intention to do so within six months of the expiration of the term.
 The Executive Vice President of IMES, Lee A. McIntyre III (former owner of IMES), has an ownership interest in LDL, LLC.
-Mr. McIntyre will be departing from the Company in fiscal year 2023, effective as of September 24, 2022.
+Mr. McIntyre departed from the Company in the second quarter of fiscal year 2023.
 The lease agreement provides for monthly payments over five years with total future minimum lease payments of \$0.4 million.
-Rental expense related to this lease amounted to less than \$0.1 million for the three months ended August 27, 2022 and August 28, 2021.
+Rental expense related to this lease amounted to less than \$0.1 million for the six months ended November 26, 2022 and November 27, 2021.